Manage Windows as a service using System Center Configuration Manager

 Specify whether to allow clients to download after an installation deadline when they use metered Internet connections.
 Internet providers sometimes charge by the amount of data that you send and receive when you are on a metered Internet connection.

-Alerts: On the Alerts tab, configure how Configuration Manager and System Center Operations Manager will generate alerts for this deployment.
+Alerts: On the Alerts tab, configure how Configuration Manager and System Center Operations Manager generate alerts for this deployment.
 You can configure alerts only when Type of deployment is set to Required on the Deployment Settings page.

 You can review recent software updates alerts from the Software Updates node in the Software Library workspace.